-Wills & Probate department receives Law Society accreditation
+Wills & Probate department receives Law Society accreditation17 Jun 2014

 Osbornes are delighted to announce our accreditation as a member of the Law Society’s Wills and Inheritance Quality Scheme (WIQS).
-This accreditation demonstrates that we follow best practice procedures to meet the highest standards of technical expertise and client service in providing tailored wills and probate advice to all of our clients.
+This accreditation demonstrates that our probate solicitors follow best practice procedures to meet the highest standards of technical expertise and client service in providing tailored wills and probate advice to all of our clients.

 WIQS is designed for practices that are authorised and regulated by the Solicitors Regulation Authority (SRA) and offer both wills and probate/estate administration advice.

 Jan Atkinson, head of the private client department at Osbornes comments:

 “Achieving this accreditation is testament to the specialist advice and guidance we offer clients who come to us needing to make a will or who need assistance with a probate matter.
 The process of achieving accreditation included the initial applications submission followed by a detailed subsequent assessment of the firm and mandatory training provided by the law society”.